osburn-sharp/jerbil/README.md

 ### Servers

 The server consists of one main class: {Jerbil::Broker} and two data-type classes:
 {Jerbil::Servers} and {Jerbil::ServiceRecord}.
-The Broker is the main server code, finding and registering with other servers, accepting and recording services and responding to queries about registered services.
+The Broker contains the main server code, finding and registering with other servers, accepting and recording services and responding to queries about registered services.
 When a service registers with the broker, the broker will also inform all of the other servers of that service.
 The {Jerbil::Servers} class is used by the broker to record information about a server and it provides convenience methods to connect to a server and a class method to find the local server.
 The {Jerbil::ServiceRecord} class fulfils a similar role for services.

+When a server starts up it uses the {Jerbil::Servers.find_servers} class method to search the network for any other servers.
+This method uses the NetAddr gem to create a list of network addresses from the parameters defined by {Jerbil::Config}, allowing users to limit jerbil addresses, both to control which machines get polled and to speed up the search.
+The jerbil port is polled using the standard library TCPSocket interface with a timeout (standard library again).
+When the server finds another server it first does a minor security check (see below) and then obtains all of the services registered with that server and adds it to its service database.

 Jerbil is intended to be as reliable as possible - to survive any of the servers and their services leaving the network unexpectedly.
 If a local client attempts to connect to a remote service and fails, then the server will be asked to check with {Jerbil::Broker#service_missing?}.
 This will attempt to contact the service's local server and ask it to check.
 If the local server is running, it will check that the service is OK and if not, remove the service and update all the other servers.
 If this server is not available (e.g. server has gone down) then the original server will take responsibility for purging the service from its own records and all the remaining servers.

 Jerbil uses Jellog for logging and on :debug level produces copious records to help understand what it is doing.
+See below for more detail on Jerbil logging.

 Jerbil and Jerbil Services use the standard library daemons to run in the background but they keep track of their own pids instead of relying on daemon.
 To stop the server, an attempt is made to call the stop method, which cleans up with all the other servers, but failing that the pid is used to kill the server.

 ### Services